-A point worth serious thought from Nassim Taleb from his book “Antifagile: things that gain from disorder”.
+A point from Nassim Taleb from his book “Antifragile: things that gain from disorder”.

 Fully committed to a “moderate” risk account is, actually, at full risk; at best, this provides medium upside potential but with all the possible downside.
-That is because medium risks can be subjected to huge measurement errors.
+That is because medium risks contain substantial measurement errors.

-Taleb points out that: rather than being fully committed to a “moderate” risk portfolio (and in the event of a negative Black Swan, a potentially emotionally draining experience); better to be 90 or 80 percent in a boring, inflation proof, no risk cash (or: bond, cash, share mix – my words) account and 10 to 20 percent in a very high risk account.
-(Taleb uses 10 percent very high risk, I’m simply following Pareto’s law)
+Taleb points out the following: rather than being fully committed to a “moderate” risk portfolio better to be 90 or 80 percent in a dull, inflation proof, no risk cash account and 10 to 20 percent in a very high-risk account.
+Moreover, an adverse Black Swan is a potentially emotionally draining experience.